Cu3t0m/TextEditor-in-Python/README.md

-# TextEditor by SecretAyee
+# TextEditor by Custom

-TextEditor by SecretAyee is a Text Editor as the name suggests, and is made using python and tkinter.
+TextEditor by Custom is a Text Editor as the name suggests, and is made using python and tkinter.
 An executeble file of this (.exe) will be available in the repository.

 ## Installation